garybgenett/gary-os/README.md

   [StaticPerl]: http://software.schmorp.de/pkg/App-Staticperl.html
   [GoboLinux]: https://gobolinux.org

-There are also a few projects which are relied on daily for critical tasks or highly visible components, and deserve mention:
+Projects which are relied on daily for critical tasks or highly visible components, and deserve mention:

   * [Bash]
     * [Vim]